 An AutoMod model consists of one or more systems.
-A system can either be a Process system, in which control logic is defined, or a movement system.
-Each model must contain one Process system and may contain any number of movement systems.
+A system can either be a process system, in which flow and control logic is defined, or a movement system.
+Each model must contain one process system and may contain any number of movement systems.
 Processes can contain complex logic to control the flow of either manufacturing materials or control messages, to contend for resources, or to wait for user-specified times.
 Loads can move between processes with or without using movement systems.

-Loads that flow through the process logic have the ability to claim and release resources; enter and leave queues; be added to and removed from Order Lists; change the value of variables, counters, and load attributes; create a new load or kill an existing load; read from and write to external files; and determine the next process.
-All interarrival and event times can be represented by deterministic values or be derived randomly from one of several statistical distributions.
+All inter-arrival and event times can be represented by deterministic values or be derived randomly from one of several statistical distributions.
 AutoMod's interface is window-oriented, utilizing pop-up and pull-down menus, dialog boxes, selection lists, and a mouse-based editor for developing process logic.